Over the past two months, I’ve had the pleasure experience of trying to sell some used photo equipment online.

 Similarly, before a client buys photography services, they have to know the potential uses of that photography.
 Only then can a photographer offer value and only then can the client decide if that value might be worth their investment.

-Yes, good photography, like good photo equipment, really is an investment which can pay dividends.
+Yes, good photography, like good photo equipment, really is an investment which does pay dividends in the long run.
 On the other hand, disposable photography is just that.

-When buying photography services, instead of just collecting photos the way an amateur collects camera gear, a client needs to see the full value of what they’re shopping for.
-After they understand the value, they will understand the price.
+When buying photography services, instead of just collecting photos the way an amateur collects camera gear, a customer needs to see the full value of what they’re shopping for.
+After they understand the value, they will, hopefully, understand the price.